pedrodalvy/fc-typescript-ddd/README.md

 project, you'll gain a better understanding of how to structure your codebase, separate concerns, and build maintainable and scalable applications using TypeScript and DDD.

+> Note: This project was developed to be used as a learning tool in conjunction with **[Full Cycle's](https://fullcycle.com.br)
+> _"DDD: Modelagem Tática e Patterns"_** course.
+It does not represent a production-ready application and is focused on
+> educational purposes only.

 ## Table of Contents:

 - Installation